In a rush? We found that Coleman Carlsbad Tent is the best tent with screen room on the market today.

 As a reminder, we recommend you size up one or two people.
 If you want to go camping with 4 people, you should get a 6 person tent.

 So, start by choosing how many people you plan to go camping with.
-Then add one or two people, and look at tents in that size.
-We mentioned a handful of sizes above so you can easily find the best tent for your setup.
+Then double it, and look at tents in that size.

 Floor or Floorless Screen Room

-In most cases, youโll probably prefer to have a floor to keep bugs and insects out, and enjoy more comfort.
+In most cases, you’ll probably prefer to have a floor to keep bugs and insects out to enjoy a more comfortable camping trip.

-But if you expect to encouter rain or weather of any kind, it might make more sense to go floorless.
+But if you expect to encounter rain or weather of any kind, it might make more sense to go floorless.

 Weather Protection